OpenOrienteering/mapper/gdal.md

 When using GDAL formats as templates, some filename extensions may be supported by multiple providers (plain image, GDAL raster data, GDAL vector data).
-In these cases, a secondary provider from GDAL may be selected by prefixing the regular extension with "raster." or "vector." as listed below.

 Please note that some of the raster formats listed below are not used for images but for actual geospatial metrics meant for algorithmic processing.

-## GDAL formats offered by OpenOrienteering Mapper
+## GDAL drivers offered by OpenOrienteering Mapper

-The following list is valid for the official Android, macOS and Windows releases as of v0.9.2.
+The following list is valid for the official Android, macOS and Windows releases as of v0.9.4.
-Linux packages are likely to support additional formats, depending on the configuration of the distribution's GDAL package.
+Linux packages are likely to support a slightly different set of formats, depending on the configuration of the distribution's GDAL package.

 ### Raster import drivers